Eric Adams installed sweeping curriculum mandates. Here’s what the mayoral candidates would do next.

 Chalkbeat sent a questionnaire to the leading candidates on March 25 to find out their views on seven pressing issues, including the city’s major curriculum overhaul and its significant implications for teaching and learning.

 A spokesperson for the mayor said he declined to participate since he isn’t in the primary.
-A representative for City Council Speaker Adrienne Adams promised responses but did not offer them by press time despite several requests.
+We updated the story with a response from City Council Speaker Adrienne Adams, which was provided after publication.

 Here’s what the candidates told us about how they would approach reading and math instruction.